metromake/github-collaboration-test/git-basics.md

 3. all team members should clone the same remote repo
 4. do individually at the same time as your team mates:
   - pull changes from remote repo
+  - create and checkout a new development branch for your modifications
-  - edit files locally
+  - edit files locally (e.g. add, remove & modify rows)
   - add & commit changes
+  - merge your development branch to `master` branch
-  - try pushing to remote repo
+  - try pushing `master` to remote repo
   - resolve conflicts when needed, ([help](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)), commit and push
 5. Go back to 4 (once at least)